Community Volunteer Transportation

-West NB Service Commission has an Memorandum of Understanding with Urban/Rural Rides for the provision of transportation services in the Region.
-This organization provides the coordination of a volunteer ride program in West NB and 5 other Service Commissions.
+West NB Service Commission has a Memorandum of Understanding with Urban/Rural Rides a registered charity, for the provision of community transportation services in the Region.
+This organization provides the coordination of a volunteer ride program in West NB and 5 other regions in the province.

-The West NB Service Commission has an Memorandum of Understanding the Economic and Social Inclusion Corporation (ESIC , A Crown Corp.) to host the Regional Community Inclusion Network within the Structure of the Commission, and receives funding for the provision of this mandate.
-The Commission enables local organizations access Community Action Grants that align with and help to realize the goals and objective of Over Coming Poverty Together Plan.
+The West NB Service Commission has a Memorandum of Understanding with ESIC, a provincial Crown Corporation, to host the regional Community Inclusion Network, and funding is received for the provision of this mandate.
+Local organizations have access to Community Action grants that align with and help to realize the priority actions and objectives of the Overcoming Poverty Together plan.

-2. Identify specific needs and support major regional initiatives related to, among others, affordable housing, newcomer settlement services and diversity promotion, social inclusion and poverty reduction, and healthy communities.
+2. Identify specific needs and support major regional initiatives related to, among others, affordable housing, newcomer settlement services, diversity promotion, social inclusion and poverty reduction, and healthy communities.

 Pillar 1